DavidTJGriffin/DavidTJGriffin/README.md

 <p>I have a solid foundation in software development and coding.
 I specialize in building reliable systems.
 My work includes device imaging, automation, scripting tools, and AI-integrated workflows using prompt engineering to solve real-world problems with clarity and purpose.</p>

-<p>I treat AI as one of many tools in my developer toolkit.
-I use it with intent and discernment by integrating it into structured workflows, evaluating its ethical use, and ensuring that any solution aligns with best practices and team standards.
-My focus is always on understanding the tools I use and producing clean, maintainable, and thoughtful code.</p>
+<p>I treat every tool in my developer toolkit with intent and discernment.
+I focus on integrating technologies into structured workflows, aligning with best practices and team standards.
+My priority is always to understand the tools I use and to write clean, maintainable, and thoughtful code.</p>

 <p>I bring together scripting, system troubleshooting, and emerging technologies to streamline work, improve reliability, and build practical solutions.
 I'm currently studying <b>Artificial Intelligence and Machine Learning</b> at <b>Estrella Mountain Community College</b>, while gaining hands-on IT experience through the <b>Year Up United program</b>.</p>